Westchester Heroin Possession Lawyer

 Fentanyl in Heroin

-Fentanyl is a synthetic opioid that is 50 to 100 times more powerful than morphine.
+Prescription drugs and opioid use is also on the rise, Fentanyl is a synthetic opioid that is 50 to 100 times more powerful than morphine.
 Recently, traces of fentanyl have been found in many other illegal drugs, including heroin.
-This is a public health concern, because the strength of fentanyl makes overdosing more likely.
+This is a public health concern because the strength of fentanyl makes overdosing more likely.

 New York Heroin Possession Laws